pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 After the user has been authenticated and the user authorization groups retreived, a user security principal is created with the user name, roles and last access time are cached by the LdapUserSecurityManager.

-When a user is being authenticated by LdapUserSecurityManager, it checks to see if the user security principal refresh time has not expired and if the time has not expired it return the cached credentials in lieu of making a call to UAA and Credhub (if configured) and LDAP service.
+When a user is being authenticated by LdapUserSecurityManager, it checks to see if the user security principal refresh time has not expired and if the time has not expired the cached credentials are returned in lieu of making a call to UAA and Credhub (if configured) and LDAP service.
 If the refresh time has expired, a call is made to UAA and Credhub (if configured), password is decrypted (if necessary) and a call is made to the LDAP service.

 ### Geode LDAP Security Overview ###